 Teaching is an art.
 A good teacher would recognise that the “learner is more important than what is being taught”.
 Teacher should inspire the student by creating a pleasure and unique association to learning than simply being a fear factor or an authority to disseminate information.
 While a school teacher may have learnt the formal pedagogical methods and skill sets essential for teaching, it is the passion and the motives that would determine their level of success as a teacher.

-Once someone asked “Why do our children need tuition when our schools are there to do the job of educating the children?”.
+While asking questions about tuition, someone said “Why do our children need tuition when our schools are there to do the job of educating the children?”.
 Another friend from overseas commented “Why is tuition such a big thing in Singapore when school Teachers are supposed to be doing their best jobs?”
 These questions may lead us to wonder into many other questions.
-“Is being a trained teacher poses so much stress that the teaching has been outsourced to private tutors to fill in the gaps?”
+“Is being a trained teacher poses so much stress that the teaching has been outsourced to private tutoring centers to fill in the gaps?”
 If being a tuition teacher was more lucrative and financially rewarding, why would a person quit teaching from the formal teaching ground and come out to work as private tutors?
 Is it a gimmick by the tuition agencies and tuition centres to attract customers using the “Ex-teacher” or “MOE teacher” tags?

 In our opinion, one who produced better result in the student and caused greater improvement in terms of grades, mastery of the subject & changed the mindset of the student towards learning is a better teacher regardless of trained or untrained.

 There are various reasons why a student needs tuition.
 He or she may need tuition because;